memeett/icp/src/projcet_frontend/AUTHENTICATION_IMPLEMENTATION.md

 - **Proper state management** with Jotai integration

 The system demonstrates advanced React development practices while providing an intuitive, accessible authentication experience suitable for a modern freelance platform.

+## ℹ️ Update: Face Login without Internet Identity popup

+Face recognition login now finalizes authentication without opening Internet Identity.
+When the face service verifies your identity, the app stores a local session bound to your principal and fetches/creates your user in the Internet Computer canister.
+This means:

+- No redirect to Internet Identity after successful face match
+- Protected routes recognize the face-based session
+- You can still use Internet Identity login from the classic method as an alternative

+Technical notes:
+- New controller method `loginWithFace(principalId)` stores session and user
+- `fetchUserBySession()` supports both II sessions and face-based sessions
+- `useAuth` initialization relies on `fetchUserBySession` so face sessions are respected